piyushkandoriya/Advance-Physical-Design-using-openLANE-Sky130/README.md

 <img width="352" alt="image" src="https://user-images.githubusercontent.com/123488595/215296376-d5be8cb2-15c8-41e5-8781-d094a49d0469.png">

 ### Lab steps to configure OpenSTA for post-synth timing analysis.
+when we do CTS, CTS is a stage where, we add clock buffers along with clockpath and build the clock tree. so, actually we are changing the netlist.
+Along the running CTS, actually the netlist file also created. so, after running the CTS, we will see the new Verilog file here.

 ## <h4 id="header-4_3">Clock tree synthesis TritonCTS and signal integrity</h4>
 ### Clock tree routing and buffering uisng H-Tree algorithm